 Clinical estheticians vary from general estheticians in that they are more medical-based, caring for patients who have a medical need for regenerative skincare.
 In addition to clinical duties, they might also need an understanding of medical terminology, billing issues and insurance.
 The courses offered in clinical esthetician programs are not typically standardized, since states don't offer licenses for medical estheticians.
 Individuals can obtain a certificate in medical esthetics that teaches the basis of esthetic principals and practices.
 Completing these programs generally takes two semesters, but some intensive programs can take less than four months to finish.
-Another option for clinical esthetician training is an associate's degree in esthetics.
+Another option for clinical esthetician training is an associate's degree in esthetics, which takes two years to complete.
 Combined with general education courses, these programs also teach various skin care techniques and applications.

 Certificate in Medical Esthetics

 Students in medical or clinical esthetic programs learn to help patients regain control over their appearance and reestablish self-esteem in the face of disfigurements and the visible indications of illness.
 While enrolled in a certificate program in medical esthetics, students learn how to work in medical settings, prepare a client's skin for surgery or determine new color charts for patients whose hair and skin colors have changed because of chemotherapy.
 They also learn how to perform chemical skin peels, lymph drainage massages, how to apply camouflage makeup and eyelash extensions.
 While completing studies in this certificate program, applicants may need to have a valid state-issued general esthetics license to practice since licensure is not offered for clinical estheticians.
 Some other areas covered in the program include:

 - Infection control

 - Business skills